 How much will it cost

 There’s a good choice of accommodation to suit all budgets, from basic backpackers to luxury resorts.
 The Cook Islands uses the NZ dollar.
-Imported food can be more expensive but most visitors find meals and everyday costs, such as scooter hire, are reasonable.
+Most visitors find meals and everyday costs, such as scooter and car hire, are reasonable.
 If self-catering, shop at the local markets for cheap produce.